karimarttila/karimarttila.github.io/_posts/2021-06-24-start-learning-cloud-skills.md

 2. How to use the **cloud provider's portal** efficiently.
 3. How to create **infrastructure as code**.

-You can learn the basic concepts and services, and how to use the cloud provider's portal following various video courses eg. in Pluralsight or Coursera, and do the labs in dedicated sites (like Qwiklabs) or using your personal cloud account (or do like I do: use your company's cloud account (with permission, of course) and let the capitalist pay your learning bills).
+You can learn the basic concepts and services, and how to use the cloud provider's portal following various video courses eg. in [Pluralsight](https://www.pluralsight.com/) or [Coursera](https://www.coursera.org/), and do the labs in dedicated sites (like [Qwiklabs](https://www.qwiklabs.com/)) or using your personal cloud account (or do like I do: use your company's cloud account (with permission, of course) and let the capitalist pay your learning bills).
 But what those courses don't teach that much is how to create infrastructure as code (IaC) using eg. Terraform or Pulumi or cloud provider's native IaC tool like CloudFormation, ARM, or Deployment Manager.
 It is utterly important to learn how to create infrastructure as code since in real projects that is how the cloud solution is done professionally (and not by clicking resources with a mouse in the cloud portal).

 So, what are you waiting for?
 Start learning cloud skills!
 (And once you think you are an expert, read: [Cloud Infrastructure Golden Rules](https://www.karimarttila.fi/iac/2020/04/10/cloud-infrastructure-golden-rules.html) - my personal manifest how to create cloud infrastructures.)

 *The writer is working at Metosin using Clojure in cloud projects.
-If you are interested to start a Clojure project in Finland or you are interested to get Clojure training in Finland you can contact me by sending email to my Metosin email address or contact me via LinkedIn.*
+If you are interested to start a cloud or Clojure project in Finland or you are interested to get cloud or Clojure training in Finland you can contact me by sending email to my Metosin email address or contact me via LinkedIn.*

 Kari Marttila